TayyabSuhail123/python-aws-api/Readme.md

 ⚠️ **Note on Image Tagging**

-For demo purposes, this pipeline always builds and pushes the Docker image with the `:latest` tag:
+For demo purposes, this pipeline always builds and pushes the Docker image with the `:latest` tag.

 While convenient for quick iteration and manual testing, **using `latest` in production is strongly discouraged**.

 ### ❌ Problems with `latest` in production:
 - No version pinning = no rollback capability
 - Makes deployments non-reproducible
-- Not a secure practise to use latest tag as an attacker may gain acces and deploy another latest version.
+- Not a secure practice to use latest tag as an attacker may gain access and deploy another latest version.

 ### ✅ Production Best Practice:
 Tag every image with a unique version — typically the Git SHA or a semver:
 ```bash
 docker tag agent-runner:abc123 <repo>:abc123
 ```

+---

 ### 🔐 Least-Privilege IAM Setup